fghaas/add_depth/markdown/photography.md

 For example, you could be using a stereoscopic lens that fits on your camera.
-Now the camera system that I prefer happens to the Micro Four Thirds system, and sure enough you can find a lens that just fits into such a camera, or any camera using that format.
+Now the camera system that I prefer happens to the Micro Four Thirds system, and sure enough you can find a lens that just fits into such a camera (only specific ones, though).

 ![Panasonic Lumix 12.5mm f/12 3D G Lens](FIXME)

-Now this is a discontinued product, but you can still buy it used on your favourite second-hand photography equipment web site, and you can use it just like any other prime lens with autofocus and auto-exposure and whatnot, and it'll create two stereoscopic images in one frame, but you'll quickly see its big flaw: its two lenses are extremely
+Now this is a discontinued product, but you can still buy it used on your favourite second-hand photography equipment web site and you can use it just like any other prime lens with autofocus and auto-exposure and whatnot, and it'll create two stereoscopic images in one frame, but you'll quickly see its big flaw: its two lenses are extremely